 Personalised Access to Cultural Heritage Spaces

-PATHS is funded by the European Commission FP7 under Digital Libraries and Digital Preservation programme which started on January 1st 2010 and runs for three years.
+PATHS is funded by the European Commission FP7 under Digital Libraries and Digital Preservation programme .
+The project started on January 1st 2011 and runs for three years.

 Significant amounts of cultural heritage material are now available through online digital library portals.
 However, this vast amount of cultural heritage material can also be overwhelming for many users who are provided with little or no guidance on how to find and interpret this information.
 The situation is very different in museums and galleries where items are organised thematically and users guided through the collection.